 - Did you have a baby born too early?

-If you answered yes, you can ask your doctor to refer you for Case Management services.
+If you answered yes, you can ask your doctor to refer you for Care Management services.
 You can also call Mercy Care Plan directly.
-A nurse will look at your request and decide if you need to meet with a case manager.
+A nurse will look at your request and decide if you need to meet with a care manager.

 If you have one of the following medical conditions: depression, high blood pressure, diabetes, asthma or congestive heart disease, please contact us so we can help you take care of your disease.